|Term of Entry||International Students||Priority Deadline|

 - Complete the Online Application ($30.00 fee, paid online) and prepare the following supporting documents:

-- Application Information / Research Interest Essay (use this linked MS Word template and upload this document in the "Essay" section of the online application)
+- Application Information / Research Interest Essay (use this linked MS Word template and upload this document as a PDF in the “Essay” section of the online application)

 - Resume or CV (upload to the “resume” section of the online application)